akinmail/isw-payment-sdk-android/README.md

 1. Download **Android Studio 1.2.2** or later
 2. Create a new project
-3. Add **core.jar, payment.jar, payment-android-release.aar** and **gson-2.​3.1.jar** to your project by putting them in the libs folder of the app.
+3. Add **core.jar, payment.jar, payment-android-release.aar**, **deviceprint-release-2.2.0.aar** and **gson-2.​3.1.jar** to your project by putting them in the libs folder of the app.
 4. To add the **payment-android-release.aar** library, navigate to **File -> New -> New Module -> Import .JAR/.AAR Package** option in Android Studio.
 5. Select the **payment-android-release.aar**
+6. Repeat step 4 to step 5 to add **deviceprint-release-2.2.0.aar** to your project.
+Then select **deviceprint-release-2.2.0.aar** where apllicable.
-6. Finally, rebuild the project
+7. Finally, rebuild the project

 ### Accepting Payments with Card

-Ask the user for input
+Ask the user for card details

-In the onClick method of the button that asks the user to pay, add this code
+In the onClick method of the button that asks the user to pay, add this code Please note, supply your client id and client secret you got after registering as a merchant
 ```java
 	//Setup client id and secret
     RequestOptions options = RequestOptions.builder()